 "The Title I teacher assisted by an instructional aide works with eight children to provide an individualized program of instruction. . . .
 The child is programmed into a basal series with many other supplementary materials available including the use of audio-visual equipment and material. . . .
 First grade children will use the same materials that they use in their regular reading program."
 Four of the five basal series used in the program were look-say in approach; one was phonics-oriented.
-The results, therefore, were quite predictable.
+The program results, therefore, could be predicted.